Skip to main content

 CHE 301.
 Introduction to Transport Phenomena.
 4 Credits.

 An analytical study of the transport of momentum, energy and mass; derivation and utilization of the differential equations of change.
-Prerequisites: CHE 201 with a grade of C or better; Chemical Engineering majors only or permission of instructor.
+Prerequisite: CHE 201 with a grade of C or better; Chemical Engineering majors only or permission of instructor.
 Prerequisite or Corequisite: MATH 266.
 F.

 CHE 303.
 Chemical Engineering Thermodynamics.
 4 Credits.

 Thermodynamics applied to chemical engineering with emphasis on computational work, including thermodynamic laws, chemical equilibria and pressurevolume-temperature relationships.
-Prerequisites: CHE 201 with a grade of C or better; Chemical Engineering majors only or permission of instructor.
+Prerequisite: CHE 201 with a grade of C or better; Chemical Engineering majors only or permission of instructor.
 F.

 CHE 321.
 Chemical Engineering Reactor Design.
 3 Credits.

 Theory of chemical reaction rates.
 Design of batch, tubular, CSTR and catalytic chemical reactors.
-Prerequisites: CHE 206, MATH 266 and C or better in CHE 201; Chemical Engineering majors only or permission of instructor.
+Prerequisite: CHE 206, MATH 266 and C or better in CHE 201; Chemical Engineering majors only or permission of instructor.
 S.

 CHE 408.
 Process Dynamics and Control.
 3 Credits.